 Historical and Cultural Significance

-Today, the area is administered by the Department of Conservation and is officially recognized as the Mōrere Hot Springs and Scenic Reserve.
-Efforts are underway to honor the Ngāti Rakaipaaka Tribe and rectify past injustices, ensuring that the historical and cultural richness of Morere continues to thrive.
+Past legislative actions by the Crown limited Māori access to this taonga tuku iho, impacting traditional practices.
+Today, the area is managed by the Department of Conservation as the Mōrere Hot Springs and Scenic Reserve.
+Ongoing efforts aim to honor the Ngāti Rakaipaaka Tribe and address historical injustices, preserving the cultural richness of this sacred site.
+For more details on this history, check the official DOC page.

 Frequently Asked Questions